2015 Toyota HighlanderEnlarge Photo

 On the road, the advantage goes to the Mazda CX-9.
 We’d stop short of calling the three-row crossover “sporty,” but it does provide a level of driver involvement and feedback that’s absent from the Toyota Highlander.
 The CX-9’s suspension is noticeably firmer, but never objectionably so; if anything, its the suspension tuning that makes the Mazda feel more like a sedan than an SUV, which may well boost your confidence behind the wheel.
 The Highlander handles better after its recent redesign, with better tuning for the front-strut and independent-rear suspension, but it still has a higher center of gravity, so you’ve got a family hauler best suited to traversing long stretches of interstate, not winding its way though mountain passes.

-Inside, the Toyota Highlander gets a lot more fashionable for 2014, but the interior package hasn't changes all that much.
+Inside, the Toyota Highlander gets more fashionable in its latest guise, but the interior package hasn't changes all that much.
 It offers up a bit more room for adults in the first two rows, though five adults can still sit comfortably in the CX-9.
 The third row of both vehicles is best reserved for children, or at least adults under five feet in height.
 Of the two, the Highlander gives slightly better access to the third row, thanks in part to its more level roofline.
-If the Highlander gets the nod for access, we’d give the nod to the CX-9 for interior design, since the inside of the Mazda is just a nicer place to spend time than the interior of the Toyota.
-If you’ve got the budget and the desire, both can be equipped with amenities like leather seating, navigation and premium audio systems.
+If the Highlander gets the nod for access, we’d give the advantage to the CX-9 for interior design.
+In both of these models, in their more affordable trim levels, there's quite a bit of hard plastic, and there are many other models that can show them up on the finer details.
+Yet if you’ve got the budget and the desire, both can be equipped with amenities like leather seating, navigation and premium audio systems.

-While both vehicles have good safety records, only the Highlander is an IIHS Top Safety Pick+, and a federal five-star performer.
-The Mazda scores well in all regards except for roof strength testing, where it achieves a score of “marginal” instead of the “good” required to earn a Top Safety Pick award.
+While both vehicles have decent safety records, only the Highlander is an IIHS Top Safety Pick+, and a federal five-star performer.
+It's by far the winner in the safety category, as the Mazda has some inexcusably low ratings for roof strength as well as small overlap frontal impact—a harsh contrast to Mazda's more recently updated models, like the smaller CX-5 crossover.
 Both vehicles come with a full complement of safety features such as airbags and electronic stability control, and the Mazda can even be equipped with a blind spot monitoring system and back up camera.
-But with its excellent ratings, the Highlander's definitely on top.

 |Fuel Economy - Combined City and Highway|